 Macroprudential policy is likely to grow in significance and scope: it will not be a minor sideshow to interest-rate policy and the status quo.
 There are far-reaching implications if central banks become more active in risk markets: how they monitor markets and how they will act may become increasingly important in forming investment decisions.

 But macroprudential policy is no panacea.
 The goal of sustained stability in growth, inflation and the financial system will remain elusive.

-The research and video were first published on 12 May 2014.
+This research was first published on 12 May 2014.